Stephenxuu/metalog_algorithm/README.md

 print(result)
 ```

-##### Computing Summary Statistics
-To compute the mean, variance, and standard deviation for a given coefficient vector `a`, use:
+To compute the mean, variance, standard deviation, modes and anti-modes for a given coefficient vector `a`, use:
 ```python
 from feasibility_stats import summary_stats
 a = [0.1, 0.2, -0.1, 0.3]